uf-mil/mil/docs/onboarding.md

 of learning and late nights coding.
 This guide explains the steps to take to get started as a developer.

+## Learn abour our Culture
+MIL does things differently than many other labs or student organizations.
+Before you get started, read about our [culture](/docs/culture).

-## Join Slack
+## Join Slack and say hello
 We use Slack as our primary communication platform.
 Our slack is [uf-mil.slack.com](https://uf-mil.slack.com).
-Ask someone in MIL to invite you or email kmallen@ufl.edu
+Ask someone in MIL to invite you or email kmallen@ufl.edu.
+Once you're on slack, be sure to join the [#software](https://uf-mil.slack.com/messages/C6UQUU78Q) channel and introduce yourself.

 ## Join the Github organization
 In order to contribute code, you need to be in the [uf-mil Github organization](https://github.com/uf-mil).
 Ask someone in MIL / on slack to invite you.